facebookresearch/habitat-lab/examples/siro_sandbox/README_VR.md

 ### Slow Performance

-**Note: As it stands, pose tracking is updated at a low frequency.**

 * If your server runs on Mac, consider disabling Retina.
 You can use [displayplacer](https://github.com/jakehilborn/displayplacer) to achieve this.
   * If you need to mirror your screen, do it before using the tool.
   * Use `displayplacer list` to see all supported display modes.